 COYABEGUX INDIANS.
 The Coyabegux (Cagabegux and Coiaheguxee) Indians, an otherwise unidentified group mentioned to Henri Joutel in 1687 by the Ebahamos, were said to be northwest of the Colorado River in what was mainly Tonkawan territory.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Margery H. Krieger, "COYABEGUX INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmc91.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Margery H. Krieger, "COYABEGUX INDIANS," accessed February 29, 2020, http://www.tshaonline.org/handbook/online/articles/bmc91.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.